 A drop in rankings is just that, instead of appearing first or second on a search engine, your website may even appear on the third or fourth page.
 It’s well known that internet users never really delve past the second or third page, which is why it is important that your website ranking remains as high as possible.
 A high bounce rate is the absolute worst for any business, regardless of the number of page views you’ll be getting – users will rather leave the site than engage with any of the content on offer.
 Google will interpret the high bounce rate as your site not offering what people are looking for and will lower your site in the rankings.
 Remember, Google wants to provide people with the most relevant pages for their search queries, if people click on your page and leave very soon after, it tells Google your information is not matching that query.
 Any keywords related to your content or that your content is about need to be relevant to your business and services.

-When choosing a keyword start with a broader keyword and work your way down into a more detailed word or phrase.
+When choosing a keyword, start with a broader keyword and work your way down into a more detailed word or phrase.
 The detailed word or phrase is known as a long-tail keyword.
-Be careful that your broad keyword is not so broad that it can be searched for in several different types of queries as this could increase your bounce rate.
-Having a variety of broad and long-tail keywords helps attract customers through all levels of the sales funnel.
-People will search for the broader keywords during their research phase and will narrow down to long-tail keywords as they refine exactly what they are looking for.
-The long-tail keywords may be lower search volume than their broad counterparts but generally have a high potential of catching people at the decision level of the sales funnel.
+Be careful that your keyword is not so broad that it can be searched for in several different types of queries as this could increase your bounce rate.
+Having a variety of keyword types helps attract customers through all levels of the sales funnel.
+People will search for the broader keywords during their research phase and will narrow down to detailed keywords as they refine exactly what they are looking for.
+The long-tail keywords may be lower search volume but generally have a high potential of catching people at the decision level of the sales funnel.
 This can increase actual customers rather than just internet traffic.

 If you have a dermatology business, your broad keyword could be “skin cancer” and as you progress with the content for your website, you may want to use more detailed terms such as “melanoma skin cancer” or “sun induced skin cancer”.

-Use as many different sources as possible to find different suggestions or variations on your keywords, especially if you’re narrowing down your broad keywords into long-tail keywords.
+Use as many different sources as possible to find different suggestions or variations on your keywords, especially if you’re narrowing down your keywords.
 Internet users will generally use broad terms in their initial search and then narrow down the search using more specific words or phrases as they narrow down what they actually want to know.
 There are many sources you can use.
 You can even start typing your broad word into the Google search bar and see what it auto fills as phrase suggestions.
-You can also use the suggested searches at the bottom of the Google page when searching for your broad keyword.
-There are several tools around the internet that are also free to help you create long-tail keywords.
+You can also use the suggested searches at the bottom of the Google page.
+There are several keyword research tools around the internet that are also free to help you create long-tail keywords.
 Explore and figure out which tools work for you.